GMLC-TDC/pyhelics/docs/migration-helics2-helics3.md

 assert h.helicsMessageGetTime(m) == 2.5
 ```

+**Related to raw data**

+Additionally, any function that takes `bytes` as an input must be passed in a python bytestring.
+If you have a regular python unicode string, as the user yoou are responsible for converting to a byte string with an encoding of your choice.

+To convert a python unicode string to a byte string, you can do `"hello world".encode()`.
+You can even specify the encoding: `"hello world".encode()`.

+Similarly, any helics function that returns a byte string must be handled correctly on the user end.
+As a user, you are at the moment required to know the encoding of the message in order to convert it to the correct string.

 **Related to complex numbers**

 Previously, you would need to pass real and imaginary components of complex numbers as separate floating point values.